-In this benchmark analysis, it is assumed that the leak path is filled with sodium as the initial condition in all institutions.
-This ignores the calculation of the transients that sodium is filling into the leak path.
-In reality, it is thought that the sodium enters into the gaps between the plugs after the sodium slug impacts on the lower surface of the top shield, and after the gap capacity being filled with the sodium, it outflows onto the top shield.
+In this benchmark analysis, it is assumed that the leak path is filled with sodium as the initial condition in all the participants.
+This ignores the transients that sodium flows into the leak path.
+In reality, the sodium enters into the gaps between the plugs after the sodium slug impacts on the lower surface of the top shield, and only after the gap capacity being filled with the sodium, it outflows onto the top shield.
 The approximate capacity of the gaps between the plugs is shown in Table 4.
-Since the leaked mass obtained by the calculation of the reference case is less than this gap capacity, the sodium does not outflow onto the top shield in the reference case if this gap capacity is taken into consideration.
-JAEA's PLUG code can consider the effect of sodium filling the volume of each leak path.
-When this is taken into consideration, the amount of leaked mass is zero in the reference case and 75 kg in the parametric case.
+In the estimation of the capacity, liquid sodium density is assumed to 820 kg/m3 (~550 °C), and only the volume of vertical and horizontal part of the leak paths is considered (volume of the bends is excluded).
+Since the leaked mass obtained by the calculation of the reference and parameter cases in NCEPU, IBRAE and IGCAR is less than this gap capacity, the sodium does not outflow onto the top shield if this gap capacity is taken into consideration.
+The amount of leaked mass is 75 kg in the pressure parameter case in JAEA when the gap capacity is taken into account.

 TABLE 4.
 CAPACITY OF THE LEAK PATH